Animal Sciences

 Admitted students who indicate animal sciences as a major on their applications are directly enrolled into the College of Food, Agricultural and Environmental Sciences.

-Students in the animal sciences major must complete FAES 1100, 39 to 40 credit hours in the major, 12 to 15 credit hours in a minor (selected at the end of the sophomore year), two credits (200 hours) of internship experience and sufficient electives to make a total of 121 hours of credit for graduation.
+Students in the animal sciences major must complete FAES 1100, up to 52 credit hours in the major, 12 to 15 credit hours in a minor (selected at the end of the sophomore year), two credits (200 hours) of internship experience and sufficient electives to make a total of 121 hours of credit for graduation.

-Students in the major take core courses that include Animal Handling, Introduction to Animal Sciences (with subsequent laboratory), Reproductive Physiology, Animal Health, Applied Animal Bioscience Laboratory, nutrition, genetics, a production and management course, a second production course that could include study abroad and/or industry experience, and an internship.
-Beyond these required courses, students work with their advisors to select a series of elective courses (10 to 11 credits) that will best prepare them for their career goals.
+Students in the major take core courses that include Animal Handling, Introduction to Animal Sciences (with subsequent laboratory), Animal Systems, Animal Welfare, Animal Physiology, Animal Nutrition, Animal Genetics, Animal Health (small and large animal), a second physiology course, two animal science laboratories (choose between 5 options) and two production and management courses.
+Beyond these required courses, students work with their advisors to select a series of elective courses that will best prepare them for their career goals.

-Within the major, students have the opportunity to specialize in the following areas: animal biosciences (a pre-vet track), animal industries, veterinary technology and nutrition.
+Within the major, students have the opportunity to specialize in the following areas: animal biosciences, animal industries, veterinary technology and nutrition.

 This option allows students to earn a Bachelor of Science in Agriculture from The Ohio State University and an Associate of Applied Science degree in Veterinary Technology from Columbus State Community College (CSCC) in a four-year period of time.